bryan-melanson/blog/src/articles/microcorruption-03-hanoi.md

 ## Microcorruption (Hanoi)

 - There is no default password on the LockIT Pro HSM-1.
 Upon receiving the LockIT Pro, a new password must be set by first connecting the LockitPRO HSM to output port two, connecting it to the LockIT Pro App, and entering a new password when prompted, and then restarting the LockIT Pro using the red button on the back.
 - LockIT Pro Hardware Security Module 1 stores the login password, ensuring users can not access the password through other means.
-The LockIT Pro can send the LockIT Pro HSM-1 a password, and the HSM will return if the password is correct by setting a flag in memory.
+The LockIT Pro can send the LockIT Pro HSM-1 a password, and _the HSM will return if the password is correct by setting a flag in memory_.

 ## `<main>`